micjoswig/TropicalModuliData/README.md

 ## Forbidden patterns in tropical plane curves

-Tropical curves in R 2 correspond to metric planar graphs but not all planar graphs arise in this way.
+Tropical curves in $R^2$ correspond to metric planar graphs but not all planar graphs arise in this way.
 We describe several new classes of graphs which cannot occur.
 For instance, this yields a full combinatorial characterization of the tropically planar graphs of genus at most five.